 Types of Stone Flooring for Your Home

-Top 5 Types of Stone Flooring & Natural Stone Flooring
+Types of Stone Flooring For Home

 Stone flooring is a type of flooring material that is made from natural stones such as granite, marble, limestone, travertine, and others.
+It is a durable and long-lasting option for flooring and is often used in high-traffic areas such as kitchens, bathrooms, and entryways.

 Stone flooring can be finished in a variety of ways, including polished, honed, and tumbled, to create different textures and finishes.
+Stone flooring offers several advantages, including its durability, resistance to wear and tear, and its ability to withstand moisture and spills.

 Types of Stone Flooring